last-dot/ink-sandbox-trace/Guide.md

 1. Open the **console output** in VSCode (Terminal).
 2. You should see logs with [ink_debug_rpc::sandbox_rpc] prefix
 3. These logs come from our **custom sandbox RPC** - each log line corresponds to a **program counter (step)** in contract execution.
-4. You should also see logs confirming that the **Python DAP server** is running and responding — this verifies the extension is properly connected to the backend.

 **Success Criteria**
 - Python DAP server launches successfully and stays active.